-I think I mentioned last year that the plague had struck--the plague I've been working here most of the winter with the crew removing the corpses.
-[Dutch Elm Disease] We cut the dead trees down and burn all the parts that can be reasonably handled in this way.
+I think I mentioned last year that the plague had struck--the plague in this case being Dutch Elm Disease.
+I've been working here most of the winter with the crew removing the corpses.
+We cut the dead trees down and burn all the parts that can be reasonably handled in this way.
 Then spray those parts that are too big to burn with a chemical that kills the grubs in the bark to prevent them from maturing and spreading the disease to healthy trees.
 I hope that we have found them all and in so doing we have arrested the spread of the disease in the park.
 We have certainly tried.”

 The Annual Meeting of The Friends of the Wild Flower Garden was held in the Garden, on Saturday May 15th, 1976, in the Martha Crone Shelter, 25 people attending.

 Kenneth Avery gave his report of the status of the Garden, including that it was the earliest year for flowering of the Garden that he could remember.
 A question was raised by Mildred Olson about re-foresting the Garden after all the elm losses.
 This was the first time there is a record of talking about this issue which would be important for the next 50 years.
 Ken thought some of it would happen with natural re-growth and some would have to be planted.
 The re-planting would in fact take place for many years, and has never stopped as some areas must periodically be thinned of the more invasive species and the remaining old growth dies.